huhu9745/MSWL-YOLO/README.md

 #As stated in the paper, first set up the required environment.

+# The VisDrone2019 dataset is located in `dataset/VOCdevkit`.

 # run
 `val.py` is used to test the accuracy of the validation set in the paper.